nrinaudo/nrinaudo.github.com/_articles/pl/conditionals.md

   else                         interpret(onF)
 ```

 There.
 We can do this.
-It's somewhat distasteful and we _shouldn't_ do it, but we _could_.
+It's somewhat distasteful and we _shouldn't_, but we _could_.

 ## Actual truth